gsoft-inc/wl-web-configs/docs/stylelint/custom-configuration.md

 # Custom configuration

-If you are in the process of **migrating an existing project** to use this library or encountering a challenging situation that is not currently handled by this library, you might want to customize the default shared configurations.
+If you are in the process of **migrating an existing project** to use `@workleap/stylelint-configs` or encountering a challenging situation that is not currently handled by this library, you might want to customize the default shared configurations.

 !!!
 For a list of the rules included with the default shared configurations, refer to the following [file](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/stylelint-config/src/index.ts) on Github.